xan105/node-powertoast/README.md

   ⚠️ An invalid appID will result in the notification not being displayed !

-  You can view all installed appID via the powershell command :
+  You can view all installed appID via the powershell command `Get-StartApps`.

-  `PS> Get-StartApps %search%`

 ```js
   import toast from 'powertoast';